-Con ntents 1
+Cont tents 1

-Abb oreviations and Acronyms 3
+Abb reviations and Acronyms 3

-Def finitions 4
+Defi nitions 4

 1 Project Description 6

-1.1 Project Development Objective 6
+Project Development Objective 6

-1.2 Project Components 6
+Project Components 6

-1.3 Project Implementing Unit 7
+Project Implementing Unit 7

 2 Eligibility Criteria for MSMEs 10

-2.1 Which enterprises are eligible?
+Which enterprises are eligible?
 10

-2.2 What are the main characteristics of the packages?
+What are the main characteristics of the packages?
 10

-2.3 Ineligible Use of Proceeds 11
+Ineligible Use of Proceeds 11

 3 Workflow 12

 4 Disbursement from the World Bank 14

-4.1 Flow of Funds and Disbursement 15
+Flow of Funds and Disbursement 15

-4.2 Repayments of MSME loans by PFIs 17
+Component 1 Flow of Funds: 17

-4.3 Repayments of ineligible expenditure of grants by MSMEs 17
+Repayments 19

-5 Contract Provisions 18
+Repayments of ineligible expenditure of grants by MSMEs 21

-5.1 Subsidiary Agreement (SA) between the NRPB and PFIs 18
+5 Contract Provisions 22

-5.2 Beneficiary Agreement (BA) between NRPB and Beneficiary 18
+Subsidiary Agreement (SA) between the NRPB and PFIs 22

-6 PFI Eligibility Criteria 18
+Beneficiary Agreement (BA) between NRPB and Beneficiary 22

-6.1 Eligibility and Selection 18
+6 PFI Eligibility Criteria 22

-6.2 On-going Verification 19
+Eligibility and Selection 22

-6.3 Suspension and Exits for PFIs 19
+On-going Verification 23

-7 Procurement for MSMEs (AR) 21
+Suspension and Exits for PFIs 23

-8 Monitoring and Evaluation (M&E) 22
+7 Procurement for MSMEs (AR) 25

-8.1 M&E by the NRPB 22
+Guideline for procurement of used/second-hand goods 25

-8.2 Conditions on PFI Reporting 22
+Guideline for procurement of vehicles 26

-8.3 Consolidated Reporting Requirements 23
+8 Monitoring and Evaluation (M&E) 27

-8.3.1 Monthly 23
+M&E by the NRPB 27